evandor/skysail-wiki/next-steps.md

 Once downloaded, start it from the command line like

 ```
 java -jar skysail.app.helloworld.jar
 ```

 Running this for the very first time will create a config folder \(as it was missing\), stop the framework and ask you to run it again.

-Then open up http://localhost:2023/hello/v1 and post a new greeting.
+Then open up [http://localhost:2023/hello/v1](http://localhost:2023/hello/v1) and post a new greeting.

+If you wonder why you had to download more then 40MB for a simple HelloWorld Application \(or if you are curious\), please read this page giving you some more information about what this Application actually does.

+## Creating a new SkysailApplication

+...

+## Understanding Skysail

+## ...